eslerkang/vim-config/README.md

-# vim-config
+# NVIM-CONFIG
-NVIM config by TJ
+## Prerequires
+1. place this file to '~/.config/nvim/' or your vim config file place
+2. af